STI Testing

 Please note that Hepatitis B and Hepatitis C tests are NOT routinely included unless you meet criteria under current Canadian guidelines for screening.

-I was exposed to chlamydia and gonorrhea.
+I was exposed to STI.
 Do I need to test to get medications?

 No testing is required, but it is recommended to ensure you don't have other infections.
 TeleTest doctors can provide upfront antibiotic treatment if you have had exposure to an STI.